qoherent/ria-hub-docs/docs/content/Usage/packages/storage.md

 Regex patterns are automatically surrounded with `\A` and `\z` anchors.
 Do not include any `\A`, `\z`, `^` or `$` token in the regex patterns as they are not necessary.
-The patterns are case-insensitive which matches the behaviour of the package registry in Gitea.
+The patterns are case-insensitive which matches the behaviour of the package registry in RIA Hub.

 |Pattern|Description|
 |-|-|